skovaka/uncalled4/README.md

 ## Pore Models

-Uncalled4 pore models map k-mers to their expected current characteristics for a specific sequencing chemistry, at a minimally defining the expected mean current (`current.mean`) for each k-mer.
-Pore models trained by Uncalled4 include means and standard deviations for per-kmer `current` (k-mer current mean), `current_sd` (k-mer current standard deviation), and `length` (dwell time, measured in raw sample count): `current.mean`/`current.stdv`, `current_sd.mean`/`current_sd.stdv`, `length.mean`/`length.stdv`.
+Uncalled4 pore models map k-mers to their expected current characteristics for a specific sequencing chemistry, minimally defining the expected mean current (`current.mean`) for each k-mer.
+Pore models trained by Uncalled4 include means and standard deviations for per-kmer current means, current standard deviations, and dwell time measured in raw sample length: `current.mean`/`current.stdv`, `current_sd.mean`/`current_sd.stdv`, `length.mean`/`length.stdv`.
 In addition to per-kmer statistics, each model has a defined k-mer `shift` used to define the central base that has the most effect on the current, the picoamp mean and standard deviation (`pa_mean` and `pa_stdv`) that can be used to scale the normalized current values to picoamps, and other model-specifc parameters like `sample_rate` and `bases_per_sec`.
 A `reverse` parameter is also included, which is set to `True` for RNA to indicated reversed sequencing direction.

 Four pore model presets are provided by Uncalled4: `dna_r10.4.1_400bps_9mer`, `dna_r9.4.1_400bps_6mer`, `rna_r9.4.1_70bps_5mer`, and `rna004_130bps_9mer`.
-These are stored efficently in binary NumPy "npz" files, and can be converted to TSV format using the provided [scripts/model2tsv.py](model2tsv.py) script.
+These are stored efficently in binary NumPy "npz" files, and can be converted to TSV format using the provided [model2tsv.py](scripts/model2tsv.py) script.

 Custom pore models can be provided in TSV format via the `--pore-model` command line argument, which should minimally include columns named `kmer` and `current.mean`.
 Column names for current levels are also aliased to support Nanopolish and other similar models, so `current.mean` can be `level_mean` or `mean`, `current_sd.mean` can be `sd_mean` or `stdv`, etc. K-mer offsets can also be defined for custom pore models using the `--kmer-shift` option.
 All pore models are automatically normalized such that the mean and standard deviation of `current.mean` is 0 and 1 respecively, which is required for BAM encoding, and the resulting BAM file will store scaling factors to convert to the original input values in `pa_mean` and `pa_stdv`.